elad7290/Android-Whatsapp/README.md

 ### Server address :

 To change server's address in the Android project, there is a file named "Server.java" (in 'data' folder).
-You can change the addresses there conveniently. to connect university's server use the address: 10.0.2.2:8888, to connect our api's server use the address: 10.0.2.2:7097.
+You can change the address there conveniently. to connect university's server use the address: 10.0.2.2:8888, to connect our api's server use the address: 10.0.2.2:7097.